 This is where the notch comes into play.
 Cut a piece of brisket from the corner that is exactly perpendicular to the grain of the flat side of the brisket.
 Once the brisket is done cooking, you'll know the direction to cut the slices.

 Some folks like to keep it really simple and just use salt and pepper but to me, there is so much more than you can do.
 Brisket is a big piece of meat and it can handle a lot of flavor.
-It not can handle a lot of flavor, it begs for it.
+Not only can it handle a lot of flavor, it begs for it!

 I use my original rub recipe (purchase recipes here) on brisket most of the time but that's because I like the perfect balance of sweet and spicy and I think it pairs really well with the beef.
 If you are a true Texan or just think like a Texan, you might prefer my Texas style rub recipe (purchase recipes here).